 It has a simple, refined design with consistent stroke widths, a sturdy structure, and subtle serifs that give it an elegant touch suitable for headings and body text.
 This balance of minimalism and flair epitomizes why certain serif fonts appeal despite my penchant for the extravagant.

 With serif fonts like Georgia, it’s about subtle precision and propriety instead of bold ornamentation.
 There is an attraction in the restraint and careful proportions of such fonts.
 While grotesque fonts draw attention and set a quirky tone, serif fonts like Georgia convey a sense of order, clarity, and formality that can be just as compelling in the right context.

 An emphasis on legibility and propriety in typography is necessary for certain projects or designs.
 The allure of serif fonts like Georgia is that they deliver readability and polish while retaining a typographic identity and hint of style.
 While they may lack the brazen loopholes or embellishments of some grotesque fonts, a font like Georgia possesses its understated flair that can shine, especially when arranged artfully on the page.

 My typographic tastes are diverse, ranging from the unrestrained novelty of peculiar grotesque fonts to the discreet composure of workmanlike serif fonts.
 There is room to appreciate both the extravagant and the minimal in font design.
-While my dedication will always tilt more to the weird and wonderful, serif fonts like graceful Georgia are in my font affections and uses (including this website).
+While my dedication will always tilt more to the weird and wonderful, serif fonts like graceful Georgia are in my font affections and uses.
 Across the spectrum of styles, it’s a personal typographic flair that one connects with—whether showy or subtle in form.